malchata/preconnect/README.md

 ## Options

 When you instantiate a new instance of preconnect, you can pass in an options object.
-There are currently only two options:
+There are two options:

 - **`getDns`** _(default: `false`)_<br>Inject a [`dns-prefetch` hint](https://developer.mozilla.org/en-US/docs/Learn/Performance/dns-prefetch) in addition to a `preconnect` hint.
 Some browsers don't support `preconnect`, but some of those browsers _do_ support `dns-prefetch`.
 Enabling this ensures those browsers still receive some kind of benefit.
 - **`timeout`** _(default: `0`)_<br>This script can use [`requestIdleCallback`](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) to take advantage of idle browser time.
 This helps to reduce monopolization of the main thread so that the page is more responsive to user input.
 This option specifies, in milliseconds, the deadline by which `requestIdleCallback` must inject the resource hint elements into the document `<head>`.
-A value of `0` (also the default value) disables the use of `requestIdleCallback` entirely.
+A value of `0` (the default) disables the use of `requestIdleCallback` entirely.

 ## Contributing